-In the realm of single-premium life insurance, we continued sales of Moje jednorázové pojištění [My Single-premium Insurance], enabling customers to take out insurance covering death and accidental death while making returns on their disposable resources in three different underlying risk funds run by Generali Investments CEE.
-In 2018, 510 contracts were taken out with aggregate single premiums of CZK 74 million.
+In the realm of single-premium life insurance, we continued to concentrate on sales of Moje jednorázové pojištění [My Single-premium Insurance], enabling customers to take out insurance covering death and accidental death while making returns on their disposable resources in three different underlying risk funds run by Generali Investments CEE.
+In 2019, 340 contracts were taken out with aggregate single premiums of CZK 50 million.